evidenciavisual/evidenciavisual/README.md

 ## Hi 👋 My name is Antonio Suazo

-### Researcher in technologies applied to cultural heritage, combining computer vision, computational geometry and 3D data science for its study, analysis, protection and dissemination.
+### Researcher in technologies applied to cultural heritage, combining computational geometry, computer vision, computer graphics, and 3D data science for its study, analysis, protection and dissemination.
 ### From LIDAR and deep learning for damage detection, to web platforms for open science.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------